mercadopago/devsite-docs/guides/checkout-api-v2/yape.en.md

 ## Create payment

-After adding the form to capture cell phone and OTP data and generating the token, use our Payments API or one of our SDKs to send the token and create the payment.

-To create the payment, send the token provided by the Mercado Pago JS SDK and other necessary data to the endpoint [/v1/payments](/developers/en/reference/payments/_payments/post).
+After adding the form to capture the cell phone and OTP data and generating the token, you must create the payment.
+To do so, send the token provided by the Mercado Pago JS SDK and all the necessary data to the endpoint [/v1/payments](/developers/en/reference/payments/_payments/post).
 These data include 'transaction_amount', 'installments', 'payment_method_id' (specifically 'yape'), and payer information.
 Alternatively, you can also make the request using one of our SDKs.

 Details of each parameter mentioned above, as well as their respective possible values, are described in the following table.